axilmar/parserlib/README.md

 ##### Binary operator '|'

-The binary operator '|' creates a choice of parse nodes.
+The binary `operator |` creates a choice of parse nodes.

 If a parse node in a choice fails to parse, then the next parse node of the choice is selected to parse, until all parse nods of a choice have been used.